mountHouli/camp-trip-browser/README.md

   - Performance
     - use renderToNodeStream() from react-dom/server instead of renderToString()
   - Production build makes a request to `/__webpack_hmr`
+  - Fix <script src="/whatever" /> relative path to handle both http and https (if it doesn't already--I dont know)

 ### Low Priority